Orton & Spooner: History

 Orton & Spooner established in 1913 The Burton Picturedrome Company Ltd, running cinemas in the town including the Picturedrome, built in 1913 (demolished in the 1930s), and the Ritz Cinema, built by the company in 1935, now a listed building.

-During the First World War the company made portable aircraft hangers for the government.
+During the First World War the company made portable aircraft hangars for the government.
 In 1924 a fire at the erecting sheds destroyed much material and valuable patterns.
 George Orton died two days later, aged 81.
 New erecting sheds were built on an adjacent site by 1926; they were large enough to contain two complete roundabouts.

 The business, known as Orton & Spooner, was officially amalgamated in 1925, when the company George Orton, Sons and Spooner Ltd was formed.
 Charles Spooner died in 1939.
 During the Second World War the company was involved in the manufacture of military vehicles.
 After the war, fairground business became unpredictable, so the company also undertook general light engineering work.
 Manufacture of fairground equipment ended in 1954.
 In 1977 the business went into receivership and closed.